 These papers will have clearly defined sections, such as introduction, literature review, methodology, results, discussion, and conclusion.
 One paper may not have all of these sections, but if an experiment or study is being performed it must have a methodology and for living (people or animal) subjects, it must have IRB approval.
 Learn more about IRB.
 Authors also should include some acknowledgement of the limitations of their results.
 Even the best studies have some limitations, and it's important that the author notes why the results they found might not apply to everyone.

 A literature review (also called a systemic review, comprehensive review, or review of best practices) is an overview of the scholarly conversation surrounding an idea or topic.
 Think of it like the Previously on... segment of a TV show.
 The goal is to catch readers up on what's been going on.
 What has been said, who's been saying it, and how do those different voices agree, disagree, and build on each other?
 This type of paper doesn't have the same clearly defined sections as a study or experiment, but it usually will include a methodology section explaining where they searched and what terms they used and any limiters they applied.
-Finally, a literature review does not have an argument.
-It simply reports on existing scholarship without taking a clear point of view.

 This is not the same thing as literary criticism or analysis.
 See the Analysis or Criticism tab for more information.